xwu33/xwu33.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name's Shirley and I'm a PhD student in computer science department at the University of Alabama.
 I was a full-time web application developer in Office of Education Technology at the University of Alabama for 3 years after getting my master's degree at UA.
 As well as graduate assistant at office of library technology before I graduate.
 I also have experience making software and web apps.
-I have worked at a number of projects gaining teamwork and leadership skills
+I have worked at a number of projects gaining teamwork and leadership skills.
 {style="text-align: justify;"}